 Kelly Dinardo, WI

 Kelly keeps expecting to be told to get a “real” job.
-In the meantime, she’ll be travelling the world, sampling cocktails, and experimenting with skiing uphill, falconry and race car driving.
-As a freelance journalist, she has written for a variety of publications, including The New York Times, National Geographic Traveler, The Oprah Magazine, Glamour, Shape, and others.
+In the meantime, she’ll travel the world, sample cocktails, and experiment with skiing uphill, falconry, and race car driving.
+As a freelance journalist, she has done all of this for a variety of publications including The New York Times, National Geographic Traveler, O: The Oprah Magazine, Glamour, Shape, and others.
 She is also the author of Gilded Lili: Lili St. Cyr and the Striptease Mystique, which earned a starred review from Publishers Weekly.
-In addition to her career as a writer, she has been teaching yoga for more than ten years and owns Past Tense yoga studio in Washington D.C.
+In addition to her career as a writer, she has been teaching yoga for more than ten years and owns Past Tense yoga studio in Washington, DC.

 As a Story Terrace writer, Kelly interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.